Skip to main content

 https://hdsciences.ucsd.edu/courses/hds181/index.html

-Learn more about HDS 191 enrollment here:
+Learn more about HDS 191 approvals here:

 https://hdsciences.ucsd.edu/courses/hds191/index.html